 Sourcing names using the seven spheres of influence, and then thoughtfully requesting introductions, dramatically increases prospecting potential.
 There’s less pressure on everyone and it avoids the salesy approach that can turn off affluent clients.
 As you turn new prospects into clients, you can replicate this approach with them.

-The Oechsli Institute is not an affiliate or subsidiary of Hartford Funds.
+Oechsli is not an affiliate or subsidiary of Hartford Funds.